irit-melodi/irit-stac/README.md

        git clone https://github.com/irit-melodi/irit-stac.git
        cd irit-stac

+4. Create a sandbox environment.
+We assume you will be using Anaconda (miniconda on Linux).
+Once you have installed it, you should be able to create the environment with

+       conda env create

+   If that doesn't work, make sure your anaconda version is up to date, and the conda bin directory is in your path (it might be installed in `/anaconda` instead of `$HOME/anaconda`).

+   Note that whenever you want to use STAC things, you would need to run this command

+       source activate irit-stac

-4. Install the irit-stac code in development mode.
+5. Install the irit-stac code in development mode.
    This should automatically fetch the educe/attelo dependencies automatically